-Addiction is plagued by many myths and misinformation, further aggravating the problem and even hindering an addict’s road to recovery.
+Addiction is plagued by many dangerous myths and misinformation, further aggravating the problem and even hindering an addict’s road to recovery.
 These myths have made it even harder for addicts to seek help and go back to a normal life in their sober state.
 As recovering addicts, some even feel the stigma brought about by a misinformed society like ours in the Philippines, especially in the more rural areas, where addiction and its symptoms are muddled with superstition.

 In this article, we will break the myths surrounding addiction.

 Dangerous Myths About Drug Addiction